Getting used to treatment

-Practice breathing with your device in the daytime while you're relaxing or watching television, for instance.
-You don't need to worry about breathing out when you're sleeping; you will automatically breathe out against the flow of air.
+Practice breathing with your device in the daytime while you’re relaxing or watching television, for instance.
+You don’t need to worry about your exhalations when you’re sleeping; you will automatically breathe out against the flow of air.

-If you continue to find it difficult, talk to your doctor or ResMed accredited outlet.
+If you continue to find it difficult, talk to your care provider or equipment supplier, who might suggest using:

-- A ResMed device with the SmartStart™ setting: this allows you to start therapy by breathing in, instead of pressing the 'Start' button.
+- a ResMed device with the SmartStart™ feature: this allows you to start therapy by breathing in, instead of pressing the ‘Start’ button.
 This lets you ease in to therapy so that you can get used to breathing with your mask on.

-- A ResMed device with an EPR™ setting: this slightly lowers the pressure as you're breathing out, so breathing feels smoother and more natural.
+- a ResMed device with the EPR™ (expiratory pressure relief) feature: this slightly lowers the pressure as you’re breathing out, so breathing feels smoother and more natural.